Skip to main content

 Students also have the unique opportunity to work under the supervision of NYU adjunct and clinical faculty at a variety of partner sites throughout Practicums I-III.
 This may include:

-• Gigi's Playhouse – Graduate student clinicians work with Gigi Playhouse members in a group setting fostering leadership and self-advocacy.
+- Gigi's Playhouse - Graduate student clinicians across Practicum I-III will work with Gigi Playhouse members in a group setting fostering leadership and self-advocacy.

-• Lenox Hill Neighborhood House – Graduate student clinicians work with multilingual preschoolers in an early childhood setting.
+- Lenox Hill Neighborhood House - Graduate student clinicians in the BE track, and non-BE track when available, provide speech and language services work with multilingual preschoolers in an early childhood setting in groups and individual sessions

 Practicums IV-V: Field Placements

-The beginning steps in the sequence clinically educate and prepare students for their off-campus field placements.
-The purpose of the field placement experience is for students to continue "learning by doing" in one primarily pediatric (Practicum IV) and one primarily adult (Practicum V) setting to further advance their clinical and professional competencies as outlined by the Council of Academic Programs in Communication Disorders.
+The purpose of the off-campus field placement experience is for students to apply their theoretical and clinical knowledge to continue "learning by doing" in one primarily pediatric (Practicum IV) and one primarily adult (Practicum V) setting to further advance their clinical and professional competencies as outlined by the Council of Academic Programs in Communication Disorders.

-Each field placement experience is a semester in length (can range 12-16 weeks) and requires a student to attend 3-5 days each week.
+Each field placement experience is full-time and a semester in length (can range from 12-16 weeks depending on site requirements) and requires a student to attend 3-5 days per week, 35+ hours per week (does not include work that is required outside of your time at your field placement (e.g. planning, outside research, etc.).
 The cadence of each field placement is at the discretion of the field placement supervisor.
-Graduate students find working during the field placement experience challenging.
-It is recommended that students begin to plan for full-time field placement experiences few semesters before entering the sequence.
+Working during field placements is strongly discouraged due to the demanding schedule and workload requirements coupled with electives and practicum course assignments.
+It is recommended that students plan for full-time field placement experiences several semesters before entering the field placement sequence.
+This includes but is not limited to establishing child or elder care, etc.

-Our field placements include hospitals, private practices, skilled nursing facilities, rehabilitation clinics, schools for children with special needs, public schools, and other settings.
+Students complete their field placements in various settings, such as hospitals, private practices, skilled nursing facilities, rehabilitation clinics, specialized schools designed to meet the unique needs of children with various disabilities, public schools, and other settings.

 Please contact csdfieldplacement@nyu.edu for additional information.